QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 1. How to precisely adapt my knowledge and existed imperative implementation (as the proof-of-concept mentioned before) to MXNet's high-level APIs, so that R users could enjoy symbolic configuration.
 2. How to make APIs support performance as much as possible.

+For first part, I could wrap up all basic interfaces to write functions with parameters to support user-defined network structures.
+If necessary, I would make modifications for *R/src/symbol.cc* , etc to meet development needs.
+Because basic interfaces contain parameters related to GPU, wrapper function could take care of performance.

-Fortunately, MXNet team maintains a well-documented guide for new developers, in particular the following posts stated the rules and conventions I need to follow:
+For second part which is native implementation, fortunately MXNet team maintains a well-documented guide for new developers, in particular the following posts stated the rules and conventions I need to follow:

 1. [How to Create New Operations (Layers)](http://mxnet.readthedocs.org/en/latest/tutorial/new_op_howto.html)
 2. [Operators in MXNet](https://mxnet.readthedocs.org/en/latest/developer-guide/operator.html)

 For example, the implementation of CNN layer is via three source files located at directory *src/operator/* : `convolution-inl.h`, `convolution.cc`, `convolution.cu`.
 In the similar way, I could implement the new operators for RNN.

-Furthermore, MXNet's R package has already set up the fundamental interfaces for C++ implementation thus my work will not start from scratch.
-As a backup plan, I could wrap up basic interfaces to write a pipeline function with parameters to support user-defined network structures.
+Furthermore, MXNet's R package has already set up the fundamental interfaces thus my work will not start from scratch.

-Putting things together, I could have feasible approaches to implement high-level APIs for RNN in affordable time.
+Putting things together, I could have feasible approaches to implement high-level APIs for RNNs and handle perceived problems in affordable time.

 # TIMELINE